 Blunt Injuries (Blunt Force Trauma): a blunt impact to the eye, such as a blow, or being hit by an object such as a baseball, can cause a range of eye injuries.
 Significant blunt force trauma to the eye and face can result in a hyphema, orbital blowouts, and retinal detachment.

-occurs when the ridge of the eye sockets or eyeball are struck by an object causing a facture to the area in which the eye muscles attach (considered a serious eye injury)
+- Orbital blowout occurs when the ridge of the eye sockets or eyeball are struck by an object causing a fracture to the area in which the eye muscles attach (considered a serious eye injury)

 Traumatic Iritis: is inflammation of the colored part of the eye that surrounds the pupil and occurs after an eye injury.